-- renf90.par: parameter template file for BLUPF90 and other application programs - renf90.tables: table relating the original code and the renumbered code

-- renf90.dat: data file for BLUPF90 - renaddxx.ped: pedigree file for BLUPF90; xx is an integer number that indicates the position of animal effect among all model effects in renf90.par.
+- renf90.par: parameter template file for BLUPF90 - renf90.tables: table relating the original code and the renumbered code - renf90.dat: data file for BLUPF90 - renaddxx.ped: pedigree file for BLUPF90; xx is an integer number that indicates the position of animal effect among all model effects in renf90.par.
 This file will be created only if RANDOM animal is specified. - SNPfile_XrefID: cross-reference file for genomic analysis, which contains renumbered ID and original ID; SNPfile is the original SNP marker file.
 This file will be created only if SNP_FILE is specified. - renf90.inb: inbreeding coefficients.
-This file will be created only if INBREEDING pedigree is specified. - renf90.fields: has detailed information about the data fields.
+This file will be created only if INBREEDING pedigree is specified.